decodewithdeepak/markdown-notes/7th-sem/nsc/nsc-unit-2.md

 **Symmetric Key Algorithms** are encryption methods where the same secret key is used for both encryption and decryption.
 These algorithms are designed to be fast and efficient for encrypting large amounts of data.
 They form the backbone of modern data security, used in applications like file encryption, secure communications, and database protection.

+**Analogy:** Think of symmetric key algorithms like a locked box where the same key is used to lock and unlock it.
+Only those who possess the key can access the contents inside.

 **Key Characteristics:**

 - Same key for encryption and decryption
 - Fast processing speed
 - Suitable for bulk data encryption